GClunies/reflekt/README.md

 https://user-images.githubusercontent.com/28986302/169673197-f5ae1d60-682d-4c85-ad82-4f7fb31be128.mp4

-## Reporting bugs
-If you want to report a bug or request a feature, please open an [issue](https://github.com/GClunies/reflekt/issues).

-## Contributing code
-Feel free to open a [Pull Request](https://github.com/GClunies/reflekt/pulls) for contributions you would like to propose.
-See the [contributing](docs/CONTRIBUTING-CODE.md) docs for development environment details and guidance.

 ## FAQ
 **Q:** **Do I *have to* use Reflekt to manage my tracking plan(s)?
 What if I like my analytics governance tool and just want to use the dbt templater?**